 Productized Service Offerings

-Turning services into digestible product packages gives potential clients a clear sense of what they can get and how much they would need to pay.
+Turning services into digestible product packages gives potential clients a clear sense of what they’re getting and at what cost.
 You can see what this looks like on Jennifer Cassetta’s website, jennifercassetta.com.

-While not every potential client will fit perfectly into these packages, those that do will feel much more comfortable moving forward, and you will know that they are prepared to pay what you charge without negotiation.
+While not every potential client will fit perfectly into these packages, those that do will feel more comfortable moving forward.
+Plus, you’ll know that they are prepared to pay what you charge without negotiation.

 Thoroughly Explaining How it Works

-If you’re not comfortable showing your pricing on your website, and would prefer to talk to a client first, that’s perfectly fine!
-Still, a thorough “how it works” section that explains the process to a prospective client will make her more comfortable taking the first steps.
+If you prefer to talk to a client first or don’t want to share your pricing, that’s perfectly fine!
+A thorough “how it works” section explains your process to a prospective client to make her more comfortable moving forward.
 Andrea Castellanos’ website, yourdietmethod.com, does a fantastic job clearly and simply outlining how the process works, and the benefits a client will get.

 Any nutrition website needs to make it easy for a visitor to engage.
 However, before any of this can happen, the website needs to build trust with its visitors.